Project U.F.O.: Opening credits

 The season one opening montage showed flying saucer diagrams and schematics, while a minor-key version of "Ezekiel Saw the Wheel" played.
 A voice-over (narrated by Webb) then spoke:

 "Ezekiel saw the wheel.
 This [UFO diagrams] is the wheel he said he saw.
 These are Unidentified Flying Objects that people say they are seeing now.
 Are they proof that we are being visited by civilizations from other stars?
 Or just what are they?
 The United States Air Force began an investigation of this high strangeness in a search for the truth.
 What you are about to see is part of that 20-year search."

 The opening narration erroneously cites Project Blue Book as lasting 20 years, rather than only 17 as was the actual case (1952-1969).
 Notable was the extensive use of miniatures for the UFOs by Brick Price Movie Miniatures (now Wonderworks), usually cobbled together from off-the-shelf model kits.

+Broadcast history

+Viewership and ratings per season of Project U.F.O.